tearflake/symbolverse/README.md

-A few programming languages I made.
+A few programming languages I made for fun.
 The project current release version can be found under the `./releases/` directory.